nikhil-rf/Real-Time-ChatAPP/README.md

 ## Author

-Created with ❤️ for real-time communication
+Created with ❤️ by Nikhil for real-time communication

 ---